hmammana/javascript-style-guide/README.md

 - Dont't use the increment operator.
 - Don't calculate the length on each iteration.
 - Don't put semicolon at the end of the for statement.
+- Put opening brace on the same line.
 - Put a space between 'for' and '('.
 - Put a space between ')' and '{'.